-The shows an example of DMQ usage.
+The Figure 13Erreur: source de la référence non trouvée shows an example of DMQ usage.
 A DMQ has been set as the DMQ of a given queue.
 This queue receives a message from a producer and tries to deliver it to a consumer.
 This consumer keeps denying the received message.
 When the number of delivery attempts overtakes a given threshold value, the message is removed from the queue and sent to the DMQ.

-Figure 18 - Messages on a queue sent to a DMQ
+Figure 13 - Messages on a queue sent to a DMQ